brian7704/OpenTAKServer-docs/docs/update_server.md

 is in PNG format, not in Android vector xml format.
 Because of this, you can optionally specify a separate icon file in the upload form.
 The icon should be a PNG file.

+## Plugin Versions

+***

+Starting in version 1.6.0, OpenTAKServer supports uploading plugins for different versions of ATAK.
+This is to support a feature introduced in ATAK 5.5 where ATAK will request a list of plugins for its version.
+ATAK 5.4 and prior will still query for a list of all plugins.

 ## Screenshot

 ![!Plugin Updates Screenshot](images/plugin_updates.png)